vladperchi/vladperchi/README.md

 </p>

 Software engineer specialized in building .NET web applications based in Cali, Colombia, proactive and creative.
-For frontend, I love to build WebApplication using Angular and ASP.NET Core (Blazor or MVC/Razor Pages).
+For frontend, I love to build WebApplication using Angular and MVC/Razor or Blazor.
 As for the backend, I work with ASP.NET Core WebAPIs and related Stack following Clean Architecture Principles and good coding practices.

 #### 💻 Open Source Contributions